Cornices/cornice/docs/source/index.rst

 #####################################

 **Cornice** provides helpers to build & document REST-ish Web Services with Pyramid, with decent default behaviors.
+It takes care of following the HTTP specification in an automated way where possible.

+We designed and implemented cornice in a really simple way, so it is easy to use and you can get started in a matter of minutes.

 Show me some code!
 ==================